Intergalactic Adventure - Challenge 3

 Challenge 3: Pollution

-To clear the ocean you must pick 2 numbers from the ocean floor (smaller might be better).
+To clear the ocean you must pick 2 numbers from the ocean floor (smaller numbers work best).
 Multiply the two numbers together and if the PRODUCT (answer) is also on the ocean floor ALL 3 numbers can be removed.

 An example of this might be to pick 6 and 2.

-Copy the numbers onto big sheets of paper and place them on the floor.
+To turn this challenge in to a more active game, copy the number grid onto big sheets of paper and place it on the floor.